Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   <img src="{{ 'parameter-panel.png' | relative_url }}" style="width: 60%;" />
 </p>

 Additionally, search results often suffer from information overlap, i.e. nearly identical text chunks.
-To address this problem we offer a Diverse Search option that penalizez redundant information.
+To address this problem we offer a Diverse Search option that penalizes redundant information.
 In our use cases, we find Diverse Search substantially improves user experience by eliminating redundant texts and improving overall coverage.

 For queries that are less common or rely on very recent knowledge — for example “Jensen Huang” — the datastore may only contain a handful of truly relevant passages, due to its frozen state.
 In these situations, Exact Search performs well because it prioritizes those relevant results at the top.
 By contrast, Diverse Search doesn’t necessarily improve performance since it risks surfacing less accurate passages when there aren’t enough strong candidates to begin with.